fabiograsso/WIC-Lab-Milan-202312/004-workflows.md

 1. An existing user (that will represent the manager user) in Okta and Office 365 **where the username in Okta and in O365 are the same (the user’s email address)**.
 The manager user’s email address needs to point to a valid email address and have the appropriate Office 365 licenses so that the manager can get the email notifications as part of the flow.
-In this lab we will use the manager account **Giorgia Meloni** created in Okta.
+In this lab we will use the manager account **Giorgia Rossi** created in Okta.

 2. An existing target user (that will represent the target user) in Okta where the **Okta Primary Email Address for that user is the same as the user’s Office 365 username**.
 The manager attribute in Okta Universal Directory will need to be the username of the Okta user that represents the manager and you created in the step above.
 **This target user must be assign to Office 365 application.**